Polar3D/polar-cloud-klipper/README.md

 After installation, you may need to manually add nginx configuration.
 The installer will provide the exact configuration snippet to add to your nginx config.

+> [!NOTE]
+> If the installer cannot automatically configure nginx, it will create a standalone configuration on port 8080.
+You can access the web interface at `http://your-printer-ip:8080/polar-cloud/`.

 ## Usage

 ### Web Interface Setup